dominiw/COLORME_CHROme_extension/CONTRIBUTING.md

 ## Markdown style

 To keep consistency throughout the Markdown files in the CSI spec, all files should be formatted one sentence per line.
-This fixes two things: it makes diffing easier with git and it resolves fights abou
+This fixes two things: it makes diffing easier with git and it resolves fights about line wrapping length.
+For examp